TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-throttling.md

 />

-# Rate Limitting or Throttling in Cosmos DB
+# Rate Limiting or Throttling in Cosmos DB

 The Cosmos DB collections are provisioned with a reserved throughput.
 The application would get a response code 429 (throttling) when the workload is consuming more then the provisioned throughput.
 The request unit consumptions are evaluated on per second and the response